-\textit{EfficientNets}~\cite{tan2019efficientnet} are a recent class of lightweight architecture that alleviate such common computational difficulties, typical when scaling deep architectures on larger and/or harder problems.
-Namely, rather than scaling the architecture in one aspect of increasing the depth (number of layers)~\cite{he2016deep}, width (number of channels)~\cite{Zagoruyko2016} or (input image) resolution~\cite{Lin2017}; EfficientNets implement compound scaling, that uniformly scales the architecture along the three dimensions simultaneously.
-Compound scaling seeks an optimal balance between these 3 dimensions given the available resources and task at hand.
-In turn, such an approach leads to substantially smaller models (than CNN variants of equivalent performance), while retaining state-of-the-art predictive performance.
-In the context of EO tasks, (variants of) EfficentNets have been successfully applied in different settings~\cite{liu2020light,tian2020resolution,Alhichri2021,Chen2021}, and have also been thoroughly investigated in the context of multi-label image classification tasks from BigEartNet~\cite{papoutsis2022efficient}.
+\textit{EfficientNets}~\citep{tan2019efficientnet} are a recent class of lightweight architecture that alleviate such common computational difficulties, typical when scaling deep architectures on larger and/or harder problems.
+Namely, rather than scaling the architecture in one aspect of increasing the depth (number of layers)~\citep{he2016deep}, width (number of channels)~\citep{Zagoruyko2016} or (input image) resolution~\citep{Lin2017}; EfficientNets implement compound scaling, that uniformly scales the architecture along the three dimensions simultaneously.
+Compound scaling seeks an optimal balance between these three dimensions, given the available resources and the task at hand.
+In turn, such an approach leads to substantially smaller models (than CNN variants of equivalent performance) while retaining state-of-the-art predictive performance.
+In the context of EO tasks, (variants of) EfficentNets have been successfully applied in different settings~\citep{liu2020light,tian2020resolution,Alhichri2021,Chen2021}, and have also been thoroughly investigated in the context of multi-label image classification tasks from BigEarthNet~\citep{papoutsis2022efficient}.
 While there are eight variants of EfficientNets, differing in the size and complexity of the architectures, here we investigate the performance of the baseline \textit{EfficientB0} architecture with 5.2M parameters, substantially lower than any of the other competing model architectures.
-Most recently, \cite{liu2022convnet} introduce \textit{ConvNeXt}, a novel class of convolutional architectures, that leverage various successful design decisions of many preceding architectures with a proven track record on vision tasks.
-Namely, ConvNeXt implement various techniques at different levels: from reconfiguring details like activation functions and normalization layers; redesigning more general architecture details that relate to residual and convolutional blocks; to modifications in the training strategies.
-This, in turn, leads to models with state-of-the-art performance, not only better than popular models from the same class of convolutional architectures but also better than the more recent attentional architectures, discussed next.
-While there are several variants of the ConvNeXt architecture that differ in their size, in this study we evaluate the performance of the smallest variant, namely \mbox{\textit{ConvNeXt\_tiny}}.
-Note that, to our knowledge, this is the first application of ConvNeXt on EO-image classification tasks. \looseness=-1
+Most recently, \citep{liu2022convnet} introduce \textit{ConvNeXt}, a novel class of convolutional architectures that leverage various successful design decisions of preceding convolutional and attentional architectures typically applied for vision tasks.
+Namely, ConvNeXt models implement various techniques at different levels: from reconfiguring details like activation functions and normalization layers, to redesigning more general architecture details related to residual/convolutional blocks, to modifications in the training strategies.
+This, in turn, leads to models that achieve good predictive performance, not only better than popular models from the class of convolutional architectures but also better than the more recent attentional architectures, such as transformers, discussed next.
+While there are several variants of the ConvNeXt architecture that mainly differ in their size, in this study, we evaluate the performance of the smallest variant, \mbox{\textit{ConvNeXt\_tiny}}.
+Note that, to our knowledge, this is the first application of ConvNeXt on EO-image classification tasks.